salesforce/sa11y/CONTRIBUTING.md

 yarn install
 ```

+-   Have to do this every time there are changes to `package.json` from external sources e.g. after switching branches or after merging/rebasing
-If this fails with an error about _UNABLE_TO_GET_ISSUER_CERT_LOCALLY_, _Error: unable to get local issuer certificate_, or a registry communication issue then re-verify that step 2 was successful.
+-   If this fails with an error about _UNABLE_TO_GET_ISSUER_CERT_LOCALLY_, _Error: unable to get local issuer certificate_, or a registry communication issue then re-verify that step 2 was successful.

 ## Building